NFL Rumors: Saints Could Target Sam Darnold As 2021 Starting Quarterback, Report Suggests

 Sam Darnold could be headed to the New Orleans Saints to take over for the retiring Drew Brees, a new report suggests.

-There have been rumors that the New York Jets could jettison their starting quarterback after three uneven season, instead taking a swing at one of the signal callers expected to be available or using the No. 2 overall pick to snag a top college prospect.
+There have been rumors that the New York Jets could jettison their starting quarterback after three uneven seasons and take a swing instead at one of the signal-callers expected to be available or using the No. 2 overall pick to snag a top college prospect.
 A report from the Fansided blog The Jet Press suggested that the Saints could be interested in Darnold, tapping him to replace Brees after his expected retirement.

 The report noted that Jameis Winston was not able to secure the starting spot in New Orleans after coming in as the league’s most high-profile backup, and Taysom Hill was uneven in the games he started in relief of the injured Brees.

 “Jameis Winston is a free agent and there’s no guarantee that the Saints look to bring him back.
-And while Taysom Hill is still under contract, it wouldn’t be wise to go into the season with him as their starter,” the outlet noted.
+And while Taysom Hill is still under contract, it wouldn’t be wise to go into the season with him as their starter,” the outlet pointed out.

 “For that reason, someone like Darnold makes a ton of sense for New Orleans.”